 Centers for Disease Control and Prevention website.
 See Health.

 - Before boarding a US-bound aircraft or vessel, all Australian passport-holders eligible to travel to the United States under the Visa Waiver Program (VWP) must apply for an Electronic System for Travel Authorisation (ESTA) through the

 Entry and exit.

-- With limited exceptions, Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 1 March 2011, must apply for a United States visa as they are no longer eligible to have an ESTA or enter the United States under the VWP.
+- With limited exceptions, Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 1 March 2011 must apply for a US visa as they are no longer eligible to have an ESTA or enter the United States under the VWP.
 This also applies to dual nationals of some of these countries.
-See Entry and exit.
+See

 Travel Smart for general advice for all travellers.

 On 21 March 2017, the US Government announced enhanced security procedures for passengers from certain airports which are "last point of departure" to the United States, requiring all personal electronic devices (PEDs) larger than a cell phone or smart phone to be in checked baggage.
 For further information, including a list of the airports affected, visit the US Department of Homeland Security website.
 If you need more information about how this may affect your flight, contact your airline or travel provider.

 On 28 June 2017, the US Government announced its intention to implement enhanced security measures for all commercial flights to the United States, including enhanced screening of passengers and electronic devices, as well as heightened security standards for aircraft and airports.
 For further information, visit the US Department of Homeland Security website.